 Emergency cards are required for each child.
-They will be sent home in the beginning of the year back to school packet.
-This form is maintained in the office and must have a current phone number where the parent/guardian can be reached during school hours and current address for school communications.
-Two adult emergency contacts should be listed on the emergency card so they might be contacted in case we are not be able reach the parents.
-Connect Ed phone messages are sent home frequently throughout the school year to provide with school updates.
+They will be sent home at the beginning of the year with the Back to School packet.
+This form is kept in the office and must have a current phone number where the parent/guardian can be reached during school hours and current address for school communications.
+A minimum of two adult emergency contacts should be listed on the emergency card so they might be contacted in case we are not able to reach the parents.
+Connect Ed phone messages are sent home frequently throughout the school year to provide school updates.
 If you would like these phone calls assigned to an alternative phone number (cell phone), please contact the office.
 Only those people listed on the emergency card will be contacted by school personnel or approved to pick up students from school during the school day.